Start-up social enterprise

-As teachers we recognised Business on the Move would need to be extremely versatile, relevant to different subjects and sufficiently flexible to meet the needs of widely differing learners.
-In fact, so positive has been the response from the logistics industry, that Business on the Move can now be played at seven different levels, including at the higher end such aspects as palletisation, reverse logistics and cash flow.
+As teachers, we recognised Business on the Move would need to be extremely versatile, relevant to different subjects and sufficiently flexible to meet the needs of widely differing learners.
+In fact, so positive has been the response from the logistics industry, that Business on the Move can now be played at different levels, including at the higher end such aspects as palletisation, reverse logistics and cash flow.

 A platform for learning

 Two-thirds of our first edition games have been distributed, free of charge, into schools and colleges nominated by our fifty business sponsors.
 Business on the Move can also be used as a training tool for use with apprentices, graduates and other new recruits as well as existing staff.

 In partnership with our sponsors, we have also created a portfolio of learning activities for classroom use after playing the game.
 The exercises highlight what our sponsors do and provide young people with a realistic insight into supply chains and business as a whole.

 Our aim is to provide teachers, trainers and their young people with a variety of versatile exercises that enrich learning across the curriculum and celebrate the diversity of the logistics sector at one and the same time.
 Business on the Move is therefore much more than a fun board game.
 It is a flexible platform for learning for young people of all abilities from the age of nine upwards.

 We are most grateful to both the 50 business partners that collectively sponsored our first edition and the 42 sponsors that now support our Global Edition.
 Between them, they truly represent a cross-section of UK and global supply chains including SMEs, household names, professional/trade bodies and multinationals.
 For more details visit www.businessonthemove.org/sponsors